-Figure 1 - ADF Super funding ratios by age cohorts as at 30 June 2021
+Figure 2 - ADF Super funding ratios by age cohorts as at 30 June 2022

-As per Figure 2 below, which details the estimated proportion of our customers on track to meet the AFSA comfortable standard by retirement at 65 by age cohorts, younger cohorts are particularly well positioned to retire whereas older cohorts are not on track17.
-Again we expect this is because many of these customers have superannuation savings outside of ADF Super.
+Figure 3 below details the estimated proportion of our customers on track to meet the ASFA comfortable standard by retirement at 65.
+A high proportion of early and mid-career customers are on track to retire with a comfortable retirement 16.
+Late career customers have lower ratios and again we expect this is because many of these customers have superannuation savings outside of ADF Super.